-Mr. Zhang Jing, aged 66, is currently a director of private equity investment of Oriental Patron Financial Group Limited in Hong Kong.
+Mr. Zhang Jing, aged 67, is currently a director of private equity investment of Oriental Patron Financial Group Limited in Hong Kong.
 Mr. Zhang has over 22 years of experiences in corporate management.
 Mr. Zhang served as the general manager of China Security Limited (中國中安保有限公司).
 Prior to this, Mr. Zhang was the deputy general manager of Sichuan Jinguang Group (四川金廣集團).
 He also served as the director and deputy general manager of collective economic management department of China Yituo Group (中國一拖集團) and the chief financial officer of First Tractor Company Limited.
 Mr. Zhang obtained a bachelor's degree in industrial accounting from Henan Radio & Television University and a master's degree in management engineering from Jiangsu University.
 Mr. Zhang appointed as independent non-executive director of New City Development Group Limited (stock code: 0456) since June 2016.

-Mr. Zeng Xianggao, aged 62, is the proprietor of Kangyuan Zeng & Co. (certified public accountant firm).
+Mr. Zeng Xianggao, aged 63, is the proprietor of Kangyuan Zeng & Co. (certified public accountant firm).
 Mr. Zeng is a fellow member of The Association of Chartered Certified Accountants and a member of The Hong Kong Institute of Certified Public Accountants (practicing).
 Mr. Zeng was previously an accounting lecturer of Sun Yat-Sen University at Guangzhou, and an audit and tax consultant in two international accounting firms.
 He has extensive experience in accounting, taxation and auditing practice in Hong Kong as well as in the PRC.
 Mr. Zeng graduated from the Renmin University of China (Beijing) with a master degree in economics, and also obtained training certificate of independent directorship from the Shanghai National Accounting Institute in 2004.
 Mr. Zeng was the independent non-executive director of Capinfo Company Limited from 18 January 2011 to 19 June 2015, a joint stock limited company incorporated in the PRC and the issued shares of which are listed on the main board of the Stock Exchange (Stock code: 1075).

-Mr. Wong Lok Man, aged 39, obtained a Diploma of Business Administration from Sydney Institute of Business and Technology in 2003 and Bachelor of Commerce-Accounting from Macquarie University in 2005.
-He is a member of the Hong Kong Institute of Certified Public Accountants with over 15 years of accounting and audit experience, including, among others, as the chief financial officer and company secretary of L & A International Holdings Limited (stock code: 8195) from September 2014 to May 2016 and as the group financial controller, joint company secretary and authorised representative of Kaisun Holdings Limited (stock code: 8203) from August 2020 to April 2021, and as financial controller and company secretary of Zhonghua Gas Holdings Limited (stock code: 8246) since April 2021, the issued shares of above mentioned companies are listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-Mr. Wong was also appointed as an independent non-executive director of China Trustful Group Limited (stock code: 8265) which is listed on GEM of the Stock Exchange since 31 December 2020.
+Mr. Wong Lok Man, aged 40, obtained a Diploma of Business Administration from Sydney Institute of Business and Technology in 2003 and Bachelor of Commerce-Accounting from Macquarie University in 2005.
+He is a member of the Hong Kong Institute of Certified Public Accountants with over 15 years of accounting and audit experience, including, among others, as the chief financial officer and company secretary of L & A International Holdings Limited (stock code: 8195) from October 2013 to May 2016 and as the group financial controller, joint company secretary and authorised representative of Kaisun Holdings Limited (stock code: 8203) from August 2020 to April 2021, and as financial controller and company secretary of Zhonghua Gas Holdings Limited (stock code: 8246) since June 2021, the issued shares of above mentioned companies are listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+Mr. Wong was also appointed as an independent non-executive director of China Trustful Group Limited (stock code: 8265) which is listed on GEM of the Stock Exchange from December 2020 to November 2021.
+China Trustful Group Limited was eventually delisted on 12 November 2021 after failing to fulfil the resumption guidance set by the Stock Exchange.